Museum - History of Museum

 The museum also houses an art gallery, bookshop, archives and research facility and a busy education programme.
 We also own and operate Arrowtown's historic Post Office.

 The museum's principle objective is to promote and maintain a museum for the benefit of the population of the Lakes District, tourists and visitors to the district.
-Our objective is to foster interest in the history and relics of the district.
+Our objective is to foster interest in the history, stories and taonga of the district.